strah/slack_delete_files/README.md

 ===================

-This node script allows you to batch delete files from the Slack archive
+This node script allows you to easily bulk delete old files from the Slack archive.

 ----------